by Dr. Onyema Nnanna

 Best practice is to identify and treat the causes of each person's neuropathy.

-For a list of the blood tests that Massachusetts General Hospital often recommends for patients with small fiber polyneuropathy (SFPN): Blood Tests for Neuropathy.
-They include:
+Download a list of the blood tests that Massachusetts General Hospital Hospital often recommends for patients with small-fiber polyneuropathy (SFPN).

 Complete Blood Count